Buncombe County assistance programs.

 Asheville-Buncombe Community Christian Ministry offers dental assistance, and can direct people to other health and medical community clinics.
 Call (828) 259-5339.

-In addition to these health centers, find more Asheville community clinics.
+In addition to these health centers, find more Asheville free community clinics.

 Food assistance programs